slowernews/wisdom-tldr/chapters/introduction.md

 > *"The path to paradise begins in hell."
 -- Dante Alighieri [1265]*

+> *"A person often meets his destiny on the road he took to avoid it."
+-- Jean de La Fontaine [1621]*

 > *"As soon as you trust yourself you will know how to live."
 -- J.W.
 Goethe [1749]*